Skip to main content

 An Employer of Record (EOR) simplifies hiring and compliance in Japan by managing payroll, tax obligations, and labor laws.
 Key services include:

-• Payroll in JPY: Ensures accurate salary payments in compliance with Japanese labor laws, including the Labor Standards Act, covering wage rates, overtime, and record-keeping to avoid penalties from the Ministry of Health, Labour, and Welfare (MHLW).
+• Payroll in JPY: Your EOR ensures accurate salary payments in Japanese yen, fully compliant with Japan’s Labor Standards Act.
+This includes wage calculations, overtime rules, allowances, and detailed record-keeping to prevent penalties from the Ministry of Health, Labour, and Welfare (MHLW).

-• Tax Compliance and Social Contributions: Handles income tax, residence tax (jūminzei), and mandatory social insurance contributions such as health insurance, pension (Kōsei Nenkin), and employment insurance (Koyō Hoken), ensuring adherence to the Japanese National Tax Agency (NTA) and social security system.
+• Tax compliance and social contributions: EOR providers handle all required tax withholdings such as income tax and residence tax (jūminzei).
+They also manage mandatory social insurance contributions—including health insurance, pension (Kōsei Nenkin), long-term care insurance, and employment insurance (Koyō Hoken)—to ensure compliance with the National Tax Agency (NTA) and Japan’s social security system.

 Benefits of an Employer of Record Service

-Here are several EOR benefits you can expect to gain:
+Here are some key benefits you can expect from using an EOR:

 • Quick Market Entry: For organizations aiming to test new markets or hire talent in new countries where they have no legal presence, an EOR offers a swift and efficient solution to initiate operations, saving time and resources.